DiamondSheep/DiamondSheep.github.io/_pages/projects.md

 * Introduction

   This is a project for the National Undergraduate Training Program for Innovation and Entrepreneurship.
 With a monocular camera (Pi camera V1), a Raspberry Pi 3B and a roller mechanism, the robot can detect, track and "pick up" the tennis.
-The project fail in half, due to the Raspberry processed the image quite slowly.
+The project fail in half, due to the Raspberry Pi processed the image quite slowly.
 I built it in 2017 and lost all of the code.

 <center>
 <img src="/images/tennis_robot.jpg" width="75%" height="75%">